The City of Campbell CA

 heart of Silicon Valley.
 The city covers an area of approximately 6.9 square

-miles and has an estimated population of around 42,000 people.
+miles and has an estimated population of around 40,487 people according to the 2023 census.

 1).
 City of Campbell CA: Creation summary